-Troubleshooting problems is among the IT community’s top problems when managing voice network performance.
+Troubleshooting problems are among the IT community’s top problems when managing voice network performance.
 According to a recent survey, 90% of the time it takes to resolve network problems is spent finding its source.
 As the provider of voice network performance management software for Mitel solutions, we know that you’ll be spinning your wheels unproductively if you don’t have the right tools at your fingertips.
 Take a look at these troubleshooting tips, tried and true from managing the performance of more than 10,000 devices around the globe.

 Tip #1: Detect Problems at an Early Stage

 The earlier a problem is detected, the less impact it will have on users.
 It will also cause less panic and be resolved faster.
 The key here is a monitoring system that uses thresholds to drive performance alarms.
-Thresholds for voice quality, for example can be set to generate ‘Warning’ alarms for potential or impending problems, before any significant effects have been felt.
-Problems that are less critical for your organization can be set to a higher threshold, so that you’ll only be alerted if it reaches a Major or Critical performance impacting level.
+Thresholds for voice quality, for example, can be set to generate ‘Warning’ alarms for potential or impending problems, before any significant effects have been felt.
+Problems that are less critical for your organization can be set to a higher threshold so that you’ll only be alerted if it reaches a Major or Critical performance impacting level.

 Tip #2: Choose Remote Access Tools that Simplify Access to Network Devices